 According to the 1880 Kent Directory Dr. Richardson’s medical practice was located at 119 Queen Street in Chatham and he resided next door.
 He had been appointed as a Coroner in Kent County.
 In the 1881 Souter Almanac for Kent County, Dr. Richardson appears on page 52 identified as the “Town Physician”.
 By 1882, Dr. Richardson had moved his medical practice and his home to Harvey Street at the corner of Centre Street.
 He had been appointed as an Examiner by the Board of the Detroit Medical College.

 Sadly he would never fulfil that duty as he died suddenly on the 20th of February, 1885.
-According to the death notice that appeared in the February 23rd, 1885 edition of the Chatham Trial-Weekly Planet, Dr. Richardson “was passionately fond of music, and could play a variety of instruments”.
+According to the death notice that appeared in the February 23rd, 1885 edition of the Chatham Tri-Weekly Planet, Dr. Richardson “was passionately fond of music, and could play a variety of instruments”.
 According to that same article, Dr. Richardson was writing a thesis on “The Life of Christ” at the time of his death.
 Dr. Richardson, had gone outside to split some firewood.
 His son went outside and found him dead in a snowbank.
+He was 39 years old.
 Dr. Richardson belonged to the I.O.O.F. and the A.O.U.W.

 According to the 1891 census, Mrs. Richardson resided in Chatham with her 2 children.
 Around 1898 Mrs. Richardson moved to Detroit, Michigan.
 Mrs. Richardson died on the 8th of November, 1929 in Detroit.
 At the time of her death, she resided at 80 Willis Ave., East in Detroit, with her daughter Mabel and her son-in-law Dr. James Murray, a general practitioner.